 This article describes steps to allow or block a DLNA device’s access to your shared media in Windows 11.

-DLNA media streaming in Windows allows you can browse, search and play the media on your Windows computer using a UPnP or DLNA-enabled devices such as a phone, TV, or game console.
+DLNA media streaming in Windows allows you can browse, search and play the media on your Windows computer using a UPnP or DLNA-enabled device such as a phone, TV, or game console.

 We previously showed you how to turn on or off DLNA media streaming in Windows 11.
 When DLNA is off or disabled, Windows will not receive media from other computers and DLNA-supported devices.

 If security is a concern and you don’t want to stream or allow specific devices to access your shared media in Windows 11, you can selectively block or allow DNLA devices.
-You don’t need to disable DLNA media streaming in Windows 11 completely.
+Likewise, you don’t need to disable DLNA media streaming in Windows 11.

 How to block or allow media sharing from DLNA devices in Windows 11